-Figures 3 and 6 demonstrate that the magnitude of the increases in projected MAAT for the seven climate scenarios (+0.4 °C to +3.9 °C) are larger than the simulated changes in MAGST (-0.15 °C to +2.64 °C).
-Thus, the findings of the present study concur with Mann and Schmidt (2003), who proposed the debated notion that decadal MAGST changes will not necessarily track MAAT changes (see Chapman et al., 2004; Schmidt and Mann, 2004).
-Decadal snow-cover evolution can decouple MAGST and MAAT trends by altering the average annual thermal resistance between the lower atmosphere and the ground surface.
-Figure 4 indicates that the variability in simulated and measured GST is considerably less in winter than in the other seasons due to the insulating effect of the snowpack; this effect is simulated in ForHyM2 by the inclusion of a thermal resistance layer during snow-covered periods (supplementary material).
-Figure 8 suggests that the snowpack insulating effect will likely be reduced in the coming decades due to a reduction in the snow-cover period and the average snowpack depth.
+Figures 3 and 6 demonstrate that the magnitude of the increases in projected mean annual AT for the seven climate scenarios for this study site $(+0.4 \text{ to } +3.9^{\circ}\text{C})$ are larger than the simulated changes in mean annual GST (-0.15 to)+2.64 °C).
+Thus, the findings of the present study concur with Mann and Schmidt (2003), who proposed the debated notion that decadal mean annual GST changes will not necessarily track mean annual AT changes (see Chapman et al., 2004; Schmidt and Mann, 2004).
+Decadal snow-cover evolution can decouple mean annual GST and mean annual AT trends by altering the winter thermal resistance between the lower atmosphere and the ground surface.
+Figure 4 indicates that the variability in simulated and measured GST is considerably less in winter than in the other seasons due to the insulating effect of the snowpack.
+This effect is simulated in ForHyM2 by the inclusion of a thermal resistance layer during snow-covered periods (Supplement).
+Figure 8 suggests that the snowpack insulating effect will likely be reduced in the coming decades due to a reduction in the snow-covered period and the average snowpack depth.
 Thus, even when snow cover exists in a warmer climate, the equivalent thermal resistance will be limited by snowpack thinning.
 This will increase the winter heat transfer between the lower atmosphere and the ground surface and result in colder winter GST as indicated in Fig. 7a.
-This decrease in simulated winter GST limits increases in MAGST and may be an important negative climate change feedback for the subsurface thermal regime.
+This decrease in simulated winter GST limits increases in mean annual GST and may be an important negative climate change feedback mechanism for the subsurface thermal regime.